 This morning we woke up, once again, to a calm and sunny St. George Harbour.
-For breakfast this morning we enjoyed some yogurt and granola with a little bit of frozen fruit.
-Then, it was time for me to announce the schedule for the day…. which I accidently forgot to get from Steve before breakfast.
+For breakfast this morning, we enjoyed some yogurt and granola with a little bit of frozen fruit.
+Then, it was time for me to announce the schedule for the day…. which I accidentally forgot to get from Steve before breakfast.
 He told me to wing it and that he would either confirm or deny what I said.
-This was much harder than I thought it would be, I guessed all of the wrong classes and activities in the wrong order and everyone got super confused but we had a good laugh about it (per usual).
-After about 5 minutes, everyone was informed that we had leadership after breakfast so we all split for clean up (which is becoming more efficient each day) and then headed to the salon where Sophie led a great class discussion.
+This was much harder than I thought it would be.
+I guessed all of the wrong classes and activities in the wrong order, and everyone got super confused, but we had a good laugh about it (per usual).
+After about 5 minutes, everyone was informed that we had leadership after breakfast, so we all split for clean up (which is becoming more efficient each day) and then headed to the salon, where Sophie led a great class discussion.
 Leadership was followed with a deep dive for half of our advanced divers.
-It was pouring rain but the divers set up their gear with huge smiles on their faces and jumped right into the water.
-The first batch of divers went down to almost 80 ft deep, while the second batch of divers, who dove after lunch, experienced a couple cases of Gas Narcosis.
-Gas Narcosis sounds scary but is actually pretty hilarious….
-Lenox (known on the boat as Xonel) and Ruth-Riley both experienced this phenomenon but had no clue.
+It was pouring rain, but the divers set up their gear with huge smiles on their faces and jumped right into the water.
+The first batch of divers went down to almost 80 ft deep, while the second batch of divers, who dove after lunch, experienced a couple of cases of Gas Narcosis.
+Gas Narcosis sounds scary but is actually pretty hilarious… Lenox (known on the boat as Xonel) and Ruth-Riley both experienced this phenomenon but had no clue.
 While they thought everything was normal on their dive, they were actually acting slightly, to put it simply, drunk.
 Based on what I heard, Xonel could not count to 20 and slapped herself in the face with her SPG while Ruth-Riley looked lost the entire time even though she was surrounded by the rest of the group.
-Anyway, the second group of divers were all cracking up when they resurfaced and it put a smile on my face to see them all so happy and entertained.
+Anyway, the second group of divers were all cracking up when they resurfaced, and it put a smile on my face to see them all so happy and entertained.

 Picture 3: Zoe enjoying an orange